What Is Blepharoplasty?

 Surgery on the lower eyelids may be done using one of several techniques.
 In one method, your surgeon makes a cut inside your lower eyelid to remove fat.
 That cut won't be visible.
 Your surgeon can then soften fine lines in the skin using a C02 or erbium laser.

 Another method involves making a cut along the eyelash margin.
 Through that cut, your surgeon can remove excess skin, loose muscle, and fat.
 The cut line fades after a short time.

 After either of these procedures, your surgeon may recommend laser resurfacing.

-After eyelid surgery, you will have stitches in both lids that will remain for as long as a week.
+After eyelid surgery, you’ll have stitches in both lids that will remain for as long as a week.
 It is common to have swelling and, occasionally, bruising, but your eyelids should look normal within a week or two.

-Complications and unwanted results from an eye lift are rare, but sometimes they do occur.
+Complications and unwanted results from an eye lift are rare, but sometimes they do happen.
 They can include:

 Eyelid skin that folds in or out abnormally

 Not being able to fully close your eyes